Greg-T8/Notebook/topics/concepts/graphic_design.md

 Notice:

 - The post card is visually boring&mdash;nothing pulls your eyes in to the body, except perhaps the two hearts
-- It takes a moment to find the critical inforamtion
+- It takes a moment to find the critical information

 Improvement: